 I submit this for discussion because I just don’t know.

 More from PETA: women packaged like meat, and in cages, women who love animals get naked (men wear clothes), the banned superbowl ad, and a collection of various PETA advertising using (mostly women’s) nudity.
-See also my post on leftist balkanization, or the way that leftist social movements tend to undermine each other.Lisa Wade is a professor of sociology at Occidental College.
+See also my post on leftist balkanization, or the way that leftist social movements tend to undermine each other.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.